pantheon-systems/documentation/source/content/migrate-wordpress-multisite.md

 </dl>

-If your `.sql` file is less than 500MB, you can use the Import tool in the <span class="glyphicons glyphicons-server" aria-hidden="true"></span> **Database/Files** section of the Site Dashboard to import the database from a URL.
+If your `.sql` file is less than 500MB, you can use the Import tool in the <Icon icon="server" /> **Database/Files** section of the Site Dashboard to import the database from a URL.
 If it is less than 100MB, you can upload the file directly.
 Importing an `.sql` file larger than 500MB require the use of the command line:

 1. Navigate to the Dev environment on the Site Dashboard, click **Connection Info**, and copy the database connection string.
 It will look similar to this: